EvanKrall/timerefs/README.md

 ### Frequency reference

 A frequency reference, or oscillator, is anything that produces a signal of a known frequency.
-Unlike a time reference, a frequency reference
+Unlike a time reference, a frequency reference does not provide the current time; only that a certain amount of time has passed since the last cycle.

 Examples of frequency references:
  - The rotation of the Earth.